nwwatson/rockin/README.md

 ## Contribute

 Contributing is simple, [create an issue](http://github.com/entropillc/rockin/issues) to ensure that your change will be accepted.
-Then fork the repo, create a branch, make you change, and submit a pull request attaching your code to the issue.
+Then fork the repo, create a branch, make your change, and submit a pull request attaching your code to the issue.